AdrianCAG/Anything/README.md

 ## The Origin Story
 Anything started as a personal learning project to deeply understand compilers, parsers, virtual machines, and language design.
 What began as an educational journey evolved into an ambitious experiment: What if a language could adapt to you instead of forcing you to adapt to it?

+> [!IMPORTANT]
-**Current Status**: This project is actively in development as I work through learning phases of compiler construction, parsing theory, and language implementation.
+> **Current Status**: This project is actively in development as I work through learning phases of compiler construction, parsing theory, and language implementation.
 While the vision is comprehensive, many features are being built iteratively as part of the learning process.

 ## Why Anything?